Louise Serpa

 and respect of competitors.

 In 1965, she would become, fittingly, the first female photographer to receive her Professional Rodeo Cowboy's Association (PRCA) card, allowing her to take pictures inside the professional arenas.
-She spent a half-century photographing bulls and riders amid the grit and dust.
+She spent a half-century photographing bull and bronc riders amid the grit and dust.
 “There have been a number of notable rodeo photographers and they each had their unique style,” said Chuck Schroeder, the executive director of the National Cowboy & Western Heritage Museum.
-“Hers was certainly the most artful of any that had ever been.”
+“Hers was certainly the most artful of any that had ever been."
+In 1982, while on an assignment in Tucson, fashion photographer Bruce Weber discovered her work and added Serpa's photographs to his personal collection.
+In 2000, Serpa was honored with a one woman show in New York City organized by Weber.
 Serpa died in 2012 at the age of 86.

 Selected public and private collections:

-Serpa’s work is in the permanent collection of the National Cowboy & Western Heritage Museum in Oklahoma City, OK, the Center for Creative Photography at University of Arizona, Tucson, AZ, Tucson Museum of Art and the National Cowboy Hall of Fame.
-Her work is in the personal collections of Ralph Lauren and Bruce Weber.
-Louise Serpa was the subject of an Apeture Monograph, "Rodeo," published in 1994 and a biography, "Never Don't Pay Attention, The Life of Rodeo Photographer, Louise L. Serpa," by Jan Cleere, published in September, 2015.
+Serpa’s work is in the permanent collection of Chase Manhattan Bank in New York City, The Frances Lehman Loeb Art Center at Vassar College, the Cowboy & Western Heritage Museum in Oklahoma City, OK, the Center for Creative Photography at University of Arizona, Tucson, AZ, Tucson Museum of Art and the National Cowboy Hall of Fame.
+Ralph Lauren and others have acquired her works for their private collections.
+Louise Serpa was the subject of an Aperture Monograph, "Rodeo," published in 1994 and a biography, "Never Don't Pay Attention, The Life of Rodeo Photographer, Louise L. Serpa," by Jan Cleere, published in September 2015.
+She is also featured in the limited-edition art and literary book: "All-American V: Is Love Enough?" created and published by Bruce Weber and Nan Bush.